ibexa/documentation-user/docs/search_engine_optimization/seo.md

 After you define the tags for your content, they are rendered as part of the `<HEAD>` section of a web page, from where the search engine intercepts their values.

 - `Title` is displayed as a prominent heading in the search.
 You want to make it relevant and attractive for users to click on.
-It represents the title of the Content item that you want to promote.
+It represents the title of the content item that you want to promote.
 - `Description` appears next to or below the title.
 Here you tell visitors what the content is about.
 Your goal is to optimize it for better visibility both on desktop and mobile.
-It represents a summary of your Content item
+It represents a summary of your content item
 - `Keywords` can help the search engine position the results.
 Keywords can be ideas and topics that define what your content is about.
 - `Canonical URL` tells search engines which copy of content is the original that should appear in search results.
 It prevents duplicates from competing against each other.